 - Verify instant messaging, presence, conferencing, and enterprise voice and video

-- Provide BYOD support by offering iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise
+- Provide BYOD support by offering iPhone and iPad integration and Android phone and tablet consulting

 - Set up archiving and monitoring mechanisms

 - Integrate Skype for Business with SQL Server, Exchange UM, SharePoint Server, and Office or Office 365

 - Develop a centralized IT resource monitoring solution by delivering System Center 2016 Operations Manager expertise or SCOM 2012 integration services

 - Verify security and compliance

 - Provide group and individual online training